 How to Mark a No Play Zone

 Environmentally sensitive areas may be physically protected to deter players from entering the area (for example, by a fence, warning signs and the like).
-The Committee could specify in a Code of Conduct a penalty for a player who enters such an area to retrieve a ball or for other reasons.
+The Committee could specify in a Code of Conduct what the penalty is for a player who enters such an area to retrieve a ball or for other reasons.

 H